farzadafi/Design_Pattern/Builder/Readme.md

 * a better approach is to use the Builder pattern
     - provides a way to build the object step-by-step
     - provides a method that will actually return the final complex object

+### Advantages

+* it encapsulates the way a complex object is constructed
+    - separates the code of assembling from its representation
+    - hides the complex construction process and represents it as a simple process

+* Allow objects to be constructed in a multistep and varying process (as opposed to one-step factories)

+* hides the internal representation of the product from the client

+* product implementations can be swapped in and out because the client only sees an abstract interface

+* focuses on "how the product will be made"

+### Disadvantages

+* constructing objects requires more domain knowledge of the client than when using a Factory

+* requires some amount of code duplication